East Boston man arrested for pulling fire alarm at Steelers team hotel about 3 a.m.

 The Pittsburgh Steelers were staying at a Hilton hotel near Logan Airport, resting for Sunday’s AFC championship game when the fire alarm went off.
 State Police and Massport Fire responded to the alarm at 3:40 a.m., MassLive.com said.

 It was a false alarm, of course.
-MassLive.com said. police arrested 25-year-old Dennis Harrison of East Boston and identified him as the one who pulled the alarm.
+MassLive.com said police arrested 25-year-old Dennis Harrison of East Boston and identified him as the one who pulled the alarm.
 Police found him walking around the property, even though he wasn’t a guest, arrested him and charged him with disorderly conduct, disturbing the peace and setting off a false fire alarm, according to MassLive.com.

 But it did wake up the Patriots’ opponent between 3 and 4 a.m.
 It woke up everyone else in the hotel too.